Do the right thing. Reach for amazing. Seek first to understand. Act as one. Live life passionately.

 I look at the entire picture of a person when I’m sizing them up.
 The etymology of Benefiel, from Latin, means ‘good fidelity’ so the domain seemed fitting.
 Having meaning in life is important.
 I was given the surname when I was adopted at six weeks old.
 I was challenged by the awareness early and have gone far deeper in my quest for identity than anyone I know.
 The knowledge garnered developed into wisdom over time and a reputation of honesty and integrity.

 Quite serendipitously, the moniker of Zen came while hosting a television show in the early 90s, called One World.
 Who was I to argue with what seemed to be orchestrated beyond my control?
 Obviously the name constitutes a great challenge as well.
-My professional reputation is one of honesty, integrity and performing beyond expectation.
+My professional reputation is one of authenticity, honesty, integrity and performing beyond expectation.

 Serendipity and synchronicities are a valuable part of life that often goes unnoticed, let alone incorporated.
 Both fit really well for my Transformational Life Coaching practice.
 I’m a quality not quantity kind of coach.
 Resonance reigns supreme.
 An intuitive capacity beyond the norm, I’m able to flush out details that make all the difference.

 …has shown interpersonal skills that allow him to work effectively in potentially hostile situations with patience and poise …resourceful…good communicator and team player.”
 Martin Stone, Training and Development, JTPA, City of Phoenix